Grupo KMi Tool-Libray

 Figure OER3 shows a social network analysis of COLEARN research groups with more than 200 people from different locations of Brazil, Portugal UK Spain and France.
 This image was developed in NodeXL by users of COLEARN and was shared and discussed via the FlashMeeting video conference facility (http://flashmeeting.open.ac.uk/) and Facebook.
 This is part of a collaborative study about Participatory Social Network Analysis by OER communities (Okada, Meister and Mikroyannidis, 2012).
 The aim of this study is to examine different perspectives of a social network analysis developed by its own users.
 This case study focuses on the COLEARN open social network in Higher Education interested in OER, as well as the application NodeXL, which is an open tool for social network analysis.
 The key claim of this study is that the ability to collect and analyse the actions of educational social network by its own participants offers useful perspectives on collaborative OER production and learning.

+II.
 Creating Open educational images

 OER 04: “Learning Together” through social networks – created with ArtenSoft Collage Maker